-Differences between 2016-17 Ending Fund Balances and 2017-18 Beginning Fund Balances is due to adjustments made after the Superintendent's Annual Financial Report was finalized, as reported in the Comprehensive Annual Financial Report (CAFR) dated June 30, 2018.
+Differences between 2016-17 Ending Fund Balances and 2017-18 Beginning Fund Balances is due to adjustments made after the 1.
+SAFR was finalized, as reported in the Comprehensive Annual Financial Report (CAFR) dated June 30, 2018.
+Adjustments to Fund Balances/Residual Equity Transfers are included in Total Transfers Out.